The Other Minds Problem – AI, Intelligence, and the Universe

 It is something we have never encountered before.

-And that makes it unpredictable.
-Possibly unstoppable.
+And that makes it unpredictable – possibly unstoppable.

 It can compose music without ever hearing it.

-It resembles the universe itself.
+Something closer, perhaps, to the universe itself.

-But it does not care, does not mourn when a star collapses, does not hesitate when an asteroid erases a species.
+It does not mourn when a star collapses, nor pause when an asteroid erases a species.

 We often assume intelligence and empathy are linked.